 - In a Bowl – loaded with all of the toppings and tortilla chips or pita chips on the side (this is our family favorite)!

-With so many families staying home together now, juggling homeschool, and cooking more than ever, it’s a great time to get kids in the kitchen and teach them through cooking.
-This slow cooker beef chili is a great way to teach your children cooking skills.
+With so many families juggling busy school and work schedules, weeknight dinners are one of my favorite times for my family to be together.
+It’s a great time to get kids in the kitchen and teach them through cooking.
+This slow-cooker beef chili is a great way to teach your children cooking skills.
 Children can learn:

 - Food safety tips like washing hands after handling raw meat